President: Lilith Werner, PhD

 Dr. Werner’s dedication to literacy, STEM, and visual/performing arts programs, as well as her commitment to professional development for teachers and administrators, are just some of the qualities she brings to her position of leadership at SLLIS.
 She holds a Master’s degree in Teaching and Learning from DePaul University, and a Master’s Degree in Administration and Supervision and PhD in Cultural and Educational Policy with a specialization in comparative and international education from Loyola University Chicago.
 Fluent in Spanish, she has lived abroad in several countries and traveled extensively.

-Chief Operating Officer: Dr. Arlene Galve Salgado
+Chief Operating Officer and Head of The Spanish School: Dr. Arlene Galve Salgado

 Dr. Galve’s educational experience spans more than eighteen years in a variety of educational and social service settings.
 She previously served in a variety of administrative roles in Mexico as COO, Assistant Superintendent of Human Resources, and Vice President.
 Dr. Galve strongly believes that all children have the right to an education and that all of them are capable of learning.
 She has worked with diverse populations and respects and embraces cultural differences.

 Dr. Galve earned her Ed.D. in Educational Administration from Lindenwood University, a Masters of Arts in Teaching from Columbia College in Columbia Missouri and a Bachelor in Science with a major in Psychology from the National Autonomous University of Mexico (UNAM).
 In addition, she earned Special Certification in Family Counseling from the University of Pedregal and Special Certification in Health Care Administration and Public Administration from UNAM.